 Automatic Fire Alarms

-In 2017 ECFRS firefighters responded to more than 2500 incidents triggered by automatic fire alarm systems that activated when there was no fire.
+Our firefighters respond to incidents triggered by automatic fire alarm systems, sometimes these have activated when there was no fire.

 These systems usually sound because of cooking, steam, smoking or dust caused by building work, but still require a full emergency response from fire crews.